pop-os/cosmic-epoch/README.md

 Then log out, click on your user, and a sprocket at the bottom right shows an additional entry alongside your desktop environments.
 Change to COSMIC and proceed with log in.
 For further information, you may check the [COPR page](https://copr.fedorainfracloud.org/coprs/ryanabx/cosmic-epoch/).

+## Installing on Gentoo Linux
+COSMIC can be installed on Gentoo via a custom overlay.
+Add the overlay using your preferred overlay manager (such as eselect), and then install the desktop environment:

+`eselect repository add cosmic-overlay git https://github.com/fsvm88/cosmic-overlay.git`

+Next, install the COSMIC desktop environment and its associated themes:

+`emerge -1 cosmic-meta pop-theme-meta -pv`

+Then log out, click on your user, and a sprocket at the bottom right shows an additional entry alongside your desktop environments.
+Change to COSMIC and proceed with log in.
+For further information, you may check the [Overlay Repository](https://github.com/fsvm88/cosmic-overlay).

 ## Contact
 - [Mattermost](https://chat.pop-os.org/)
 - [Twitter](https://twitter.com/pop_os_official)